GianmarcoMetti/evermind-revisit-moments/README.md

 - shadcn-ui
 - Tailwind CSS

+## Virtual brand landing page setup

+The `/` route now serves a landing page that lets restaurant owners upload menus for AI analysis.
+To use the submission flow you need to configure:

+- `VITE_SUPABASE_MENU_BUCKET` – the Supabase storage bucket that will hold uploaded menus (e.g. `menu-uploads`).
+Make sure the bucket allows public reads so the generated public URL works.
+- `N8N_WEBHOOK_URL` – the webhook URL that receives submissions from `/api/submit-menu`.

+The form uploads files to Supabase using signed upload URLs, then posts the payload (with the public file URL or menu link) to the webhook for processing.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/f4a74caf-a5f3-45c6-a5b2-3029e043ee29) and click on Share -> Publish.